ithinuel/ithinuel/_posts/2018-04-28-embedded-rust-peripherals-take-1.md

 }
 ```

-This creates a *newtype* that implements few accessor methods that in turn fall back to implementations of the `Bit` and `BitRange` traits on this *newtype*.
+This creates a *newtype* that implement few accessor methods that in turn fall back to implementations of the `Bit` and `BitRange` traits on this *newtype*.
 This is very nice and simple to use.

-The crates implements the `Bit` trait for any type that implements `BitRange<u8>` and provides two implementations of `BitRange`.
-The first one accesses a field in an integer by shifting/masking and the second accesses a field from an array by looping and extracting each bit one by one.
+The crate implements the `Bit` trait for any type that implements `BitRange<u8>` and provides two implementations of `BitRange`.
+The first one accesses a field in an integer by shifting and masking, and the second accesses a field from an array by looping and extracting each bit one by one.

-In our use case we would need :
+In our use case we would need:
-- the bit field to extract information from a `VolatileCell` ;
+- The bit field to extract information from a `VolatileCell`;
-- to implement in some cases a set of accessors specific to a register (for example protected with a write key).
+- To implement in some cases a set of accessors specific to a register (for example protected with a write key).

-In order to fulfil our first requirement, we would only need to implement `BitRange<T>` including `BitRange<u8>` for `VolatileCell<U>` as the `bitfield!` macro will automatically implement `BitRange` for us and use the inner type's implement of `BitRange`.
+In order to fulfil our first requirement, we would only need to implement `BitRange<T>`, including `BitRange<u8>` for `VolatileCell<U>`, because the `bitfield!` macro will automatically implement `BitRange` for us and use the inner type's implement of `BitRange`.

 ```rust
 macro_rules! impl_bitrange_for_vc_tu {